The Distribution Function of the Longest Path Length in Constant Treewidth DAGs with Random Edge Length: Introduction

 \subsection{Treewidth and Related Results}

-The notion of the treewidth was first defined by Robertson and Seymour~\cite{RS1986}.
-Bodlaender~\cite{Bodlaender1996} found an algorithm that finds the tree decomposition of an undirected graph $G$ in linear time with respect to the graph size if the treewidth of $G$ is bounded by a constant $k$.
-There are so many NP-hard and $\#$P-hard problems on graphs solvable in polynomial time when the treewidth $k$ is bounded (See \cite{DoFe1999} for classic results).
-Courcelle and Engelfriet~\cite{CourcelleEngelfriet} proved that there is a linear time algorithm for any graph optimization problem that can be described by Monadic Second Order Logic (MSOL) if the treewidth of $G$ is constant.
+Robertson and Seymour~\cite{RS1986} first defined the notion of the treewidth.
+For the case where the treewidth of undirected graph $G$ is at most a constant $k$, Bodlaender's linear time algorithm~\cite{Bodlaender1996} finds the tree decomposition of $G$ in linear time.
+Many NP-hard problems and $\#$P-hard problems on graphs are solvable in polynomial time when the treewidth $k$ is bounded.
+See \cite{DoFe1999} for classic results.
+Courcelle and Engelfriet~\cite{CourcelleEngelfriet} proved the existence of a linear time algorithm for any graph optimization problem that can be described by Monadic Second Order Logic (MSOL) if the treewidth of $G$ is constant.
 Johnson et al.~\cite{JRST2001} defined the directed treewidth.
 They proved that various NP-hard problems, including computing the directed treewidth, can be solved in polynomial time on the directed graphs with at most constant directed treewidth.

-We may expect that computing the distribution function $\Pr[X_{\rm MAX}\le x]$ of the longest path length in a DAG $G$ with random lengths can also be solved when the treewidth of $G$ in some sense is bounded by a constant.
-Previously, however, it has not been clear how to do it.
-This is probably because the problem lies at the junction between the continuous analysis and the combinatorial optimization.
-In this paper, we develop the techniques for this kind of problems.
+We may expect that computing $\Pr[X_{\rm MAX}\le x]$ can also be solved when the treewidth of $G$ in some sense is bounded by a constant.
+Previously, however, it has not been clear how to do it, probably because the problem lies at the junction between the continuous analysis and the combinatorial optimization.
+Our goal is to develop the techniques for this kind of problem.

 In \cite{AOSY2009}, Ando et al. considered the problem of computing $\Pr[X_{\rm MAX}\le x]$ in DAGs with random edge lengths.
-They showed a formula that represents $\Pr[X_{\rm MAX}\le x]$ with $n-1$ repetitions of definite integrals and presented some results in case there is a bounding constant on the antichain size of the incidence graph $G$.
-In that setting, they proved that exact computation of $\Pr[X_{\rm MAX}\le x]$ finishes in polynomial time if the edge lengths are exponentially distributed with parameter $1$ (standard exponential distribution).
-They also considered the Taylor approximation of $\Pr[X_{\rm MAX}\le x]$ assuming the random edge lengths may not be exponentially distributed but the edge lengths obey some implicit distributions satisfying certain conditions.
+They showed a formula that represents $\Pr[X_{\rm MAX}\le x]$ with $n-1$ repetitions of definite integrals and presented some results in case the antichain size of the incidence graph $G$ is at most a constant.
+In that setting, they proved that the exact computation of $\Pr[X_{\rm MAX}\le x]$ finishes in polynomial time if the edge lengths are exponentially distributed with parameter $1$ (standard exponential distribution).
+They also considered the Taylor approximation of $\Pr[X_{\rm MAX}\le x]$, assuming the random edge lengths follow some implicit distributions satisfying certain conditions where the edge lengths may not be exponentially distributed.